If you would like to get updates on Capture The Flag, click here!

 MIAMI.
 He’s a big, tough Marine (even though he was a cook), naturally loud and proud.
 He’s of the old adage that you can take the good ole’ boy out of the country but you can’t take the country out of the good ole’ boy.
 Hard of hearing…or is it hard of listening?

 Barry Corbin – Attached.

 CROSS.
 A retired country doctor, served in the Red Cross, hence the nickname, Cross.
 He’s a thin man, unusually light on his feet.
 He’s quite taken by the new dance teacher, Laura.

 Terence Hill – First Choice for the Role, Script is Out to Actor.

 CLINTON.
 Retired Coast Guard.
-Very large and formidable man with one overriding fear — water.
+A very large and formidable man with one overriding fear — water.
 He joined the Coast Guard because he never wanted to fight, not because he was afraid.
 He’s a pacifist to the core but will do his duty and live up to his obligations.
 A trusted confidant.

 John Amos – Attached.

 RANCE.
 The only civilian in the group, he’s a bookish man with glasses.
 He’s very interested in lawn care and is never seen without his best friend and partner, Tae.

 TAE – Korean American.
 Retired Korean Army.
 He’s Rance’s equal in every sense and his mirror image if that mirror image was made in Korea.
 He carries a secret that he actually served in the North Korean Army but defected to the US shortly after his service.
 He was a tunnel rat in the Army.